Green Mountain Club

 Peregrine Falcons

 Peregrines have been making a strong comeback in Vermont.
 They nest in many locations on or near the Long Trail, such as Smugglers’ Notch and Mount Horrid.
-Falcons are easily disturbed by hikers above their cliffside nests, so during the nesting season, from mid-March to mid-August, hikers may encounter closed portions of the Long Trail or side trails.
-Please help by staying away from those areas until the young falcons have fledged.
+Falcons are easily disturbed by hikers above their cliffside nests.
+Hikers may encounter closed portions of the Long Trail or side trails during the nesting season, which runs from mid-March to mid-August.
+Please stay away from those areas until the young falcons have fledged.

 Rabies

-A great resource for the curious hiker is GMC’s Nature Guide to Vermont’s Long Trail.
-It introduces readers to the natural communities of the Long Trail and then journeys the length of the trail to point out its fascinating natural features, as well as the plants and animals encountered along the way.
+Want to learn more about Vermont’s wildlife?
+Curious hikers should check out GMC’s Nature Guide to Vermont’s Long Trail.
+It introduces readers to the Long Trail’s natural communities — or different neighborhoods where you can find common groupings of plants and animals.
+It then journeys the length of the trail to point out fascinating natural features, and wildlife encountered along the way.

 Mission